Boosting gut health and phytochemicals slow prostate cancer progression

 The probiotic capsules, now commercially known as yourgutplus+, contain 5 non-histamine inducing, lactose secreting lactobacillus bacterial strain, combined with a 1000iu of vitamin D and a good quantity of a prebiotic called inulin, made from chicory.
 It has a delayed release vegan capsule and no artificial preservatives, colours, and sweeteners which could have adversely affect bacteria growth.
 The aim of this supplement is to shift the profile of bacteria in the gut from an inflammatory to an anti-inflammatory profile.
 Reassuringly, it was proven to be safe and beneficial in two previous covid studies.

-Men in the trial received these supplements free of charge, however, because they are classed as food supplements, not drugs, they cannot be prescribed by doctors despite this formal medical evaluation.
+About these supplements: Men in the trial received these supplements free of charge, however, because they are classed as food supplements, not drugs, they cannot be prescribed by doctors despite this formal medical evaluation.
 All men were given a post-trial diet and lifestyle sheet with advice on how to improve gut health and phytochemical food intake.
 In addition and fortunately, since the end of the study the manufactures have made them available via their websites; Yourphyto.com and Yourgutplus.com.